lijith006/Ping-Pass/README.md

-# 📱 Flutter Firebase Phone Auth App
+# 📱 Ping Pass App

 This is a simple Flutter application demonstrating **Phone Number Authentication** using **Firebase** along with a **Web View**.
 The app consists of three pages: